apollographql/apollo-kotlin/README.md

 ```

 ### Transformed queries
-When Apollo-Android executes your queries, the actual queries sent to the server differs slightly from what was given; specifically, type hints are added to variable-type fields, and fragments are bundled.
+When Apollo-Android executes your queries, the actual queries sent to the server differs slightly from what was given; specifically, type hints are added to variable-type fields.
 These differences don't affect typical use.
 If you want access to these transformed queries, Apollo Gradle plugin can save them to a build directory for you.
 This can be useful if you need to upload a query's exact content to a server that doesn't support automatic persisted queries.

 #### Usage